genepi/imputationserver/docs/pgs/tutorial.md

 # Testing Imputationserver PGS: Step by Step

+To test Imputationserver PGS, please execute the following steps:

+**0. Signup and create a login**
 Imputationserver PGS requires a login to access the Polygenic Risk Score (PGS) calculation service.
-Users have the flexibility to create this login either with or without providing an email address.

 This login is crucial to maintain the security and privacy of any uploaded human genotype data.

-To test Imputationserver PGS, please execute the following steps:
+Users have the flexibility to create this login either with or **without providing an email address**.

+Please visit the [signup](https://imputationserver.sph.umich.edu/index.html#!pages/register) page and proceed to create a login.

 **1. Download the Example Dataset:**
 Start by downloading the example dataset provided for testing the PGS extension.
 You can obtain the dataset by clicking on the following link: [50-samples.zip](https://imputationserver.sph.umich.edu/resources/50-samples.zip).